7 Reasons Why You Should Plan a Day Trip to Albany NY

 Adding to the region's thriving arts scene, Proctors in Schenectady hosts several touring Broadway musicals each year, as well as concerts, comedians, and dance ensembles.
 So plan your trip to the Capital Region for one of these amazing shows.

 Catch some live music on your visit to the Albany area!
 Enjoy local performers as you grab a bite to eat at an Albany restaurant, purchase tickets for a show at one of Albany's theaters, or visit the region for an outdoor concert.
 Many big-name artists tour through Albany each year and you can see them live!
-Head to the Times Union Center or The Palace Theatre for a mindblowing performance by one of your favorite artists.
+Head to the MVP Arena or The Palace Theatre for a mindblowing performance by one of your favorite artists.

 If you are visiting in the summer, you'll want to stick around for one of the popular outdoor concert series.
 Break up your workweek with Troy's Rockin' on the River on Wednesday nights or spend your Thursday evenings soaking up the music and the sun at Albany's Alive at Five series.